pokt-network/organization/milestones/1-08-01-2021/6.0/projects/func_test/project.md

 **QA Contract**

-- [ ] The QA completed for this project `DOES` ensure delivery of the project purpose
+- [X] The QA completed for this project `DOES` ensure delivery of the project purpose

 **Justification Statement**

 [Provide a detailed statement of satisfaction of the QA Organization Level QA requirements]

 #### Delivery Date
-01/01/01/01/1970
+13/02/2021
 ### General Notes
 [Any notes]
 ### Editorial Notes